 "Since setting up the studio in 2014, Richard Jackson, a creative product photographer, has worked with many brands, creatives and designer-makers all producing exceptional work in their respective fields."

 To sell your products online it's important to highlight special finishes, bring out textures and to capture reflective products in a professional way.
 You may find this difficult to achieve yourself, which is why, as a creative product photographer, I use professional lighting techniques and equipment.

 Most clients have either had specific requirements and ideas, or have been less sure and have needed creative input and guidance throughout.
 As a creative myself I am able to provide this.
 The studio can offer lifestyle product photography, still life photography and professional product photography.

-Since moving to a larger studio I have begun to incorporate furniture into the shoots, such as vintage, early 20th C and Mid Century pieces.
+Since moving to a larger studio I have begun to incorporate furniture into the shoots, such as vintage, early 20th and Mid Century pieces.
 I’m very proud that we are producing more UK made items, and I enjoy incorporating older items that were made in the UK as props.